anyscale/ray-serve-llm-perf-examples/prefill_decode/experiments/README.md

 **What it runs**:
 - Pack mode (same node, CUDA IPC)
 - Spread with SRD (cross-node, good network)
-- Spread with TCP (cross-node, forced bad network)
+- Spread with TCP (cross-node, emulates bad transport layer fallback)

 All use 1P-TP4 : 1D-TP4 configuration.